-Instructional course work and projects deal with real-world applications.
-Teamwork and the technical, economic, safety, environmental, social and ethical aspects of engineering as related to engineering problems are explored.
+Instructional course work and projects deal with real-world application of teamwork, technical, economic, safety, environmental, social and ethical aspects of engineering as related to engineering problems.
 Technical communication skills include reporting of a team on engineering projects.
+Discussion of engineering ethics is presented.

-Prerequisite: Pre-engineering enrollment; MATH 110, MATH 112 or high school algebra/trigonometry
+Prerequisite: Pre-engineering enrollment; MATH 110, MATH 112 or high school algebra and trigonometry